Anthony-Macabata/Designed-PCC-Queue-Trees-with-CAKE-Smart-Queue-Management/README.md

 ports are inaccurate since one session can open up multiple connections as we see on the PCC project.

 **How I solved it:** Utilized Cake, here's the thing Cake is advised by Mikrotik to use on wan links not utilizing the full 1Gbs link, otherwise use FQ Codel.
-FQ Codel unlike cake tho treats each connection fair, like what we see on the PCC project one session can have so many connections, downloading something on the torrent can open up multiple connections with just one host, therefore your other connections will be compromised, sure per user fairness is achieved, but per user connection was not, is my point, that's why I utilized Cake
+Cake unlike FQ-Codel tho treats each connection fair, like what we see on the PCC project one session can have so many connections, downloading something on the torrent can open up multiple connections with just one host, therefore your other connections will be compromised, sure per user fairness is achieved, but per user connection was not, is my point, that's why I utilized Cake instead of FQ-Codel, but for fallback and more than 1Gbps WAN link FQ-Codel  for sure.

 ---